aleyaamarzuki/aleyaamarzuki.github.io/_projects/1_project.md

 importance: 1
 category: work
 ---
 Mental health symptoms fluctuate substantially over time and can take place along a rapid timescale.
 In obsessive-compulsive disorder (OCD), symptoms are known to fluctuate even within a single day.
 However, it is unknown what drives these fluctuations.
-This is a major challenge because knowing when and how symptoms fluctuate would be critical to deliver just-in-time interventions and to prevent acute mental health crises.
+This is a major challenge because knowing when and how symptoms fluctuate is critical for delivering just-in-time interventions and preventing acute mental health crises.

 Using a naturalistic at-home study where people with OCD reported their symptoms on a mobile phone app and also completed cognitive tests, I found that lowered confidence (metacognition), both in the self- and during a decision-making game, preceded when OCD symptoms would occur within the timescale of just a few hours!